Program Overview

 Course Objectives:

-The objective of this course is to train managers capable of choosing and pre-sizing separation and purification steps of biomolecules/bioenergy, taking into account eco-design issues.
+The objective of this course is to train managers capable of choosing and pre-sizing separation and purification steps of biomolecules, taking into account eco-design issues.

 At the end of this course, students will: